vanruc/todoApp/README.md

 	<bizKey expression="{user.contact.name}"/>
 ```
 ##### Attributes
-Each document normally has multiple attributes, which can be of different data types, and how it renders in the view can also be different.
+Each document normally has multiple attributes which can be of different data types, and how it renders in the view can also be different.
 Please refer to this link https://skyvers.github.io/skyve-dev-guide/documents/#attributes to understand attribute types.

-In this Tutorial, the `Staff` document will have the attributes below:
+In this tutorial, the `Staff` document will have the attributes below:

 | Attribute name | Data Type - length | Description                   |
 |----------------|--------------------|-------------------------------|